-The template Greek (Modern) - Basic supports the Greek braille mathematics system, which is similar to Nemeth Code.
+The template Greek (Modern) - Basic should be selected for all braille used in Greece, such as textbooks and contemporary documents.
+It supports the Greek braille mathematics system, which is taken from Nemeth Code.

-For the details about the DBT translator used, first select one of the DBT Templates for this language.
+For details about the DBT translator used with each template, first select one of the DBT templates for this language.

 This language is usually produced in uncontracted braille, which means that words in the text are rendered in braille on a one-for-one basis: one braille character for each inkprint letter.
 Some inkprint punctuation may require more than one braille character.
 Indicating upper case, emphasis, or numbers also adds braille characters to the character count.
 However, the braille contains no abbreviations or contractions.

 If you have questions about producing correct braille, please contact a member of the appropriate braille authority.